Project

 The basic concept is that of a scavenger hunt: first (thread) to bring back a live link wins and the game is over.
 (Don't need to wait for the slower responders).
 Details in the comment in the classes, and example workflow in the main method (which can be removed when implemented).

-#2 Updated by Rob Nahf almost 5 years ago
+#2 Updated by Rob Nahf over 5 years ago

 • Related to Bug #8812: Resolve service returns 500 for HTTP HEAD request added

-#3 Updated by Rob Nahf almost 5 years ago
+#3 Updated by Rob Nahf over 5 years ago

 • Description updated (diff)

-#4 Updated by Rob Nahf almost 5 years ago
+#4 Updated by Rob Nahf over 5 years ago

 • Description updated (diff)